-Every partnership shall make a return for each taxable year, stating specifically the items of its gross income and the deductions allowed by this title, and shall include in the return the names and addresses of the individuals who would be entitled to share in the net income if distributed and the amount of the distributive share of each individual.
+Every partnership shall make a return for each taxable year, stating specifically the items of its gross income and the deductions allowed by this title and such other information for the purpose of carrying out the provisions of this title as the Commissioner with the approval of the Secretary may by regulations prescribe, and shall include in the return the names and addresses of the individuals who would be entitled to share in the net income if distributed and the amount of the distributive share of each individual.
 The return shall be sworn to by any one of the partners.

 SEC.
-188. DIFFERENT TAXABLE YEARS OF PARTNER AND PARTNERSHIP.
+188, DIFFERENT TAXABLE YEARS OF PARTNER AND PARTNER-SHIP.

-- (a) GENERAL RULE.-If the taxable year of a partner is different from that of the partnership, the distributive share of the net income of the partnership to be included in computing the net income of the partner for his taxable year shall be based upon the net income of the partnership for any taxable year of the partnership (whether beginning on, before, or after January 1, 1934) ending within the taxable year of the partner. - (b) PARTNERSHIP YEARS BEGINNING IN 1933.-For the purpose of computing the net income of a partner for a taxable year beginning after December 81, 1933, the partnership net income for any taxable year of the partnership beginning before January 1, 1934, shall be computed under the Revenue Act of 1932, without regard to sections 101 and 186 thereof (relating to capital net gain and capital net loss) but as if section 117 of this Act (except subsection (d) thereof) had formed a part of Title I of the Revenue Act of 1932.
+If the taxable year of a partner is different from that of the partnership, the distributive share of the net income of the partnership to be included in computing the net income of the partner for his taxable year shall be based upon the net income of the partnership for any taxable year of the partnership (whether beginning on, before, or after January 1, 1936) ending within the taxable year of the partner.